Carl Muecke (editor)

 Carl Wilhelm Ludwig Muecke (16 July 1815 – 4 January 1898), occasionally written Mücke and frequently referred to as "Dr Muecke", was a German-born clergyman, plant pathologist and German-language newspaper editor in the colony of South Australia.
+In 1869 he left for the neighbouring colony of Victoria.

 History

 Muecke was born in Möckern, near Magdeberg, and was originally destined for a career in mining, which he studied at Freiberg, but after experiencing an accident in the mines, his father sent him to the University of Bonn, where he took his degrees.

 He served for a time as an observer on the Luxembourg border during the 1831 war between Belgium and Holland.

 He began teaching chemistry, and became an activist for the cause of compulsory education in State schools.
 He was an excellent speaker, and much in demand at the Handwerkerverein (de), a workers' education society in Berlin.
 One of Muecke's brothers established a Liedertafel in association with the Verein, which after his death erected a monument to his memory.

 During the repressive Eichhorn ministry Muecke published some anti-authoritarian pamphlets, for which two of his fellows were punished.
 He moved to Berlin, where he had a hand in editing educational year-books.

 Following the Revolutions of 1848, Muecke left Germany for South Australia aboard Princess Louise, arriving in August 1849.
 Also on board were two of the Schomburgk brothers: Otto Alfred Carl Schomburgk and his wife Maria Charlotte Schomburgk (née Von Selchow) and Richard Moritz Schomburgk, and Pauline Henriette Schomburgk (née Kneib), who were married at sea.
 He was naturalized as a British subject in September 1849, one of the few times his name was written as Mücke.